Bailando por un Sueño (Peruvian TV series): Concept and schedule

 Bailando por un Sueño is a reality show where 13 participants called "The Dreamers" star in a dance competition in which the winner will realize a dream that becomes public knowledge, either to resolve a personal problem or to help someone else.
-The program focuses on social assistance that can be provided to talented people who have no economic means to achieve certain goals and comply with the tool that these dreamers have to overcome adversity is his talent for dancing.
+The program focuses on social assistance that can be provided to talented people who have no economic means to achieve certain goals.

-The "dreamers" are not alone in his company, each of which receives the aid or support of a famous person or "hero", which make up a pair of dancers.
-The "dreamers" are 13 ordinary people who were chosen after passing a rigorous audition, and are a common feature special talent for dance and have dramatic stories of personal need or altruistic goals for their community.
-On the other hand, or the famous "heroes" are celebrities from the entertainment and sports world, most of whom had no prior preparation for the dance event and were offered voluntarily or were summoned by Gisela Valcárcel to help each "dreamer" to achieve the realization of his dream.
+The "dreamers" are not alone in his company, each of which receives the aid or support of a famous person or "hero", who make up a pair of dancers.
+The "dreamers" are 13 ordinary people who were chosen after passing a rigorous audition, and are a common feature, special talent for dance, and have dramatic stories of personal need or altruistic goals for their community.
+On the other hand, the famous "heroes" are celebrities from the entertainment and sports world, most of whom had no prior preparation for the dance event and were offered voluntarily or were summoned by Gisela Valcárcel to help each "dreamer" achieve the realization of his dream.

-The thirteen couples (dreamer and hero) will compete over 12 weekly galas, which will eliminate those couples who by the score awarded by the jury are sentenced and received the fewest votes from viewers telephone.
-At the final gala will be competitions by two couples who get the long-awaited fulfilment of his dream, as well as an award from surprise Cerveza Cristal.
+The thirteen couples (dreamer and hero) will compete over 12 weekly galas, which will eliminate those couples who, by the score awarded by the jury, are sentenced and receive the fewest votes from viewers' telephone calls.
+At the final gala will be competitions by two couples who have achieved the long-awaited fulfilment of their dream, as well as an award from a surprise Cerveza Cristal.